-The Paradise snowplay/sledding area has CLOSED for the season.
+Winter Camping and the snowplay/sledding area have CLOSED for the season.
 Sledding is not permitted in any other area at Mount Rainier National Park.

 Paradise provides access to a network of trails suitable for every ability.
-During fall, the weather can change quickly to winter conditions, with snow, wind, and cold temperatures.
-Popular winter recreation includes snowshoeing and skiing.
+The weather can change quickly to winter conditions, with snow, wind, and cold temperatures.
 Make sure to check the trail status map below to see current snow conditions on trails.
 If you are not prepared to hike on snow, try a lower elevation hike at Longmire or Ohanapecosh.
+Just because you start off on a snow-free trail at a lower elevation, that doesn't mean the entire trail will be snow-free.

 Please stay on trails!
 It may be tempting to skirt patches of snow that are covering trails.
 However, by going off trail you are walking on and damaging the wildflowers that you may be coming to see!
 It is better to stay on the trail even if that means crossing snow, particularly in the high-visitation meadows around Paradise.